From Wikipedia, the free encyclopedia.

 The fritter is a fried food usually round and flattened in shape.
 It can be both sweet and salty.

-This dish, formerly widespread in much of the Mediterranean, is said to have been known in the days of Ancient Rome and probably even before it.
+This dish, formerly widespread in much of the Mediterranean, was known in the days of Ancient Rome and probably even before it.
 Ancient Romans called these sweets frictilia.
 Later on, the dish had a new development in Spain and then spread everywhere.
 In Italy, many regions have it as one of their typical dishes or as a P.A.T. or Dop brand, and each of them gives this dish a different name.
 Usually consumed or during festivities, cakes are eaten in many countries of the world.

 Same subject in detail: Frìtoła